Police Scotland: Uniform and equipment

-Standard uniform consists of black wicking T-shirts with POLICE SCOTLAND embroidered on the sleeves and black cargo trousers.
-Black micro fleeces are also issued along with high visibility water proof bomber jackets.
-Black and high visibility body armour covers with attachment points for items of equipment are also standard.
+Standard uniform consists of black wicking T-shirts with POLICE SCOTLAND / POILEAS ALBA embroidered on opposite sleeves, and black cargo trousers.
+Black micro fleeces are also issued along with high visibility water-proof bomber jackets.
+Black body armour and high-visibility body armour covers with clickfast clips for items of equipment are also standard.
 Officers' headwear traditionally consists of peaked caps for males and bowler-style hats for females.
-These hats were banded with Sillitoe tartan - a black and white chequered dice pattern.
+These hats were banded with Sillitoe tartan—a black and white chequered dice pattern.
 The pattern was first adopted for police use in 1932 by Sir Percy Sillitoe, Chief Constable of the City of Glasgow Police.
 In September 2019, it was announced that officers were now able to wear baseball caps to make uniforms more gender-neutral.
-The reinforced caps are black with Sillitoe tartan flashes on both sides with "POLICE" stitched in white at the front and have previously been worn by specialist officers, such as the firearms unit and dog handlers.
+These caps are black with Sillitoe tartan flashes on both sides with "POLICE" stitched in white at the front and have previously been worn by specialist officers, such as the firearms unit and dog handlers.

-Personal equipment consists of a police duty belt holding TCH or Hiatts handcuffs, a Monadnock Autolock expandable baton with hindi cap, Captor PAVA spray, Leg restraints and a small first aid kit.
-Equipment can be attached directly to the body armour or worn on a utility belt.
-Officers in Glasgow, Edinburgh, Dumfries and Galloway, Ayrshire, Lothians and Borders divisions as well as Traffic officers (G, E, U, V, J and T divisions respectively) are issued hand held computers which are known as Personal Data Assistants (PDA) instead of a pocket notebook.
-All Police Scotland officers when on duty are issued with Motorola MTH800 radios for use with the network which is being replaced as part of the government's new network.
+Personal equipment consists of a police duty belt holding TCH 850 handcuffs, a friction lock expandable baton, PAVA incapacitant spray, leg restraints and a small first aid kit, all on a utility belt.
+In February 2022, it was announced that frontline officers would also be issued with Naloxone spray which can be used to provide emergency treatment for opioid overdoses.
+All Police Scotland officers when on duty are issued with Motorola MTP6650 radios for use with the network.
+Officers use Samsung mobile phones, which are known as Personal Data Assistants (PDA), or more commonly known as a terminal, instead of pocket paper notebooks.
+The software is supplied by Motorola Solutions, with EE holding the contract to provide mobile data.
+Since 2021, the number of frontline police officers trained and authorised to carry Taser, a conducted energy device, increased to 2,000 – representing almost one in eight of all officers.